NVIDIA/NVFlare/docs/user_guide/poc_command.rst

 .. note::

-    If you prefer to have the FLARE Console on a different terminal, you can start everything else with: ``nvflare poc --start -ex admin``.
+    If you prefer to have the FLARE Console on a different terminal, you can start everything else with: ``nvflare poc start -ex admin``.

 Start the server only
 ----------------------

 .. code-block::

-    nvflare poc --start -p server
+    nvflare poc start -p server

 An example of successful output for starting a server: